Global Bakes

 Variations:

-• Chocolate Doughnuts – Make doughnuts as instructed above but add 3 Tbsp dutch processed cocoa powder and 1 ½ ounces chopped semi-sweet chocolate.
+• Chocolate Doughnuts – Make doughnuts as instructed above but add 3 tablespoon dutch processed cocoa powder and 1 ½ ounces chopped semi-sweet chocolate.
 The cinnamon is not strong enough to overpower the chocolate but it does add a little warmth.
-You can add 1 tsp espresso powder for a richer chocolate flavor.
+You can add 1 teaspoon espresso powder for a richer chocolate flavor.
 Make a quick chocolate ganache for the top but putting 8 ounces chocolate chips in a bowl.
 Heat ½ cup half and half on the stove until hot.
 Do not let it boil.
 Pour hot half and half over chocolate chips, cover to trap heat and let sit for 3 or 4 minutes.
-Add 1 tsp vanilla extract and mix until smooth.
+Add 1 teaspoon vanilla extract and mix until smooth.
 Dip doughnuts into ganache and let set on plate or cooling rack to firm up.

 • Make up your own!
 You can do Chocolate/Mint, Blueberry, Cranberry/White Chocolate, and on and on!!
 Use your imagination!